shemaps/r-collab/README.md

 practice with b-lizard
 Can I do this?

-I am editing this from RStudio- This is Beth
+I am editing this from RStudio- This is TB, friendliest person in the world.